A look at the design, market and legacy of Victorian pottery

 Both the Midsummer Night's Dream tiles and the Months tiles and plates are rare.
 The majolica plates of Months are particularly difficult to find.
 Helen Miles' work in other media is also difficult to track down because much of her work is not signed or attributed.
 Unlike Kate Greenaway there is no established market today for Miles' work.
 Prices for her things are variable.

 For many years Helen Miles’ work was attributed to Kate Greenaway herself or to Wedgwood artist Thomas Allen.
-Not until recently has she received some of the credit she deserves but unless an established appreciation develops for her work she is just another female artist whose unsung talent is relegated to anonymity.
+Not until recently has she received some of the credit she deserves, but unless an established appreciation develops for her work she is just another female artist whose unsung talent is relegated to anonymity.